nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 #### 3.3.6 Removing all expired ingredients

-User needs to enter `a` in the menu.
+To be able to use this feature, the user needs to enter `a` in the menu, and it will remove all of the expired ingredients currently in the `Fridge`.

-*Note that*: this removing all expired command is executed by the user entering `a` in the **main menu**.
+*Note that*: removing all expired command is executed by the user entering `a` in the **main menu**.

-If there are no expired ingredients for the date itself, message is output:
+If there are no expired ingredients in the `Fridge`, the user gets the following output upon trying to use this feature.

 ```
 	 ☹ OOPS!!!
-Seems like you don't have any expired ingredients in the fridge!.
+Seems like you don't have any expired ingredients in the fridge!
 ```

 Otherwise,

 ```
-	Removed:  ingredients:
+	Removed ingredients:
-	salt, amount is: 50 expired on 31st of October 2019
+salt, amount is: 50, expired on 31st of October 2019
+milk, amount is: 150, expired on 11th of October 2019
 ```

 ### 3.5 Order Management